+.

 + The importance and purpose of vaccination 3

 + How do vaccines work?
 4

++ Natural immunity vs. vaccine induced immunity 4

 + What are mRNA vaccines?
 5

 + What are adenovirus vector vaccines?
-6

-+ Natural immunity and vaccine-induced immunity 7
++ Facts on adolescents and COVID-19 vaccination 7

-+ Quick Facts on Adolescents and COVID-19 Vaccination
++ Facts on pregnancy and COVID-19 vaccination 7

++ Current circulating variants 8

++ Additional vaccine dose 9

-Section on 2: Vaccine Development, Safety, and Efficacy
+Secti on 2: Vaccine Development, Safety, and Efficacy

-+ COVID-19 vaccine development and clinical trials 10
+COVID-19 vaccine development and clinical trials .
+11

-+ Safety and efficacy of vaccines 14
++

-+ Variant strains 15
++

-Section on 3: Safety Tips and Resources
+Secti on 3: Safety Tips and Resources

-+ Common short term side effects 17

-+ Staying safe before and after vaccination
++ .18

-+ Trusted sources for more information 19
++ Trusted sources for more information